Support

 This is a limitation of the SMS system, not a BestInterest issue.
 It would be the same if you texted your co-parent directly from your phone.

 Need Verified Proof?
-Use Together Mode
+Use Collaborative Mode

-With Together Mode:
+With Collaborative Mode:

 • Messages are exchanged securely inside the app.